-States and MPOs that meet applicability criteria for CMAQ performance requirements must also monitor and set targets for the share of non-SOV travel in their respective states or regions.
-This measure is calculated at the UZA level.
+States and MPOs that meet applicability criteria for CMAQ performance requirements must also monitor and set targets for the share of non-SOV travel in applicable UZAs.
 The percent of non-SOV travel performance measure describes the extent to which people are using alternatives to single-occupancy vehicles to travel and, thus, helping to reduce traffic congestion and air pollution from mobile sources.

-Collectively, MassDOT, NH DOT, the Boston Region MPO, and NMCOG used American Community Survey (ACS) data from the US Census Bureau to estimate the percent of workers age 16 and older who commuted to work using an option other than driving alone.
-Examples of non-SOV commuting options include, but are not limited to carpooling, taking transit, bicycling, or walking.
+Collectively, MassDOT, NH DOT, the Boston Region MPO, and NMCOG used American Community Survey (ACS) data from the US Census Bureau to estimate the percent of workers age 16 and older who commuted to work using an option other than driving alone. ^{19,20} Examples of non-SOV commuting options include, but are not limited to carpooling, taking transit, bicycling, or walking.
 These ACS five-year period estimates are rolling annual averages.
 Figure 5-9 shows how the percentage of workers using non-SOV commuting options in the Boston UZA has increased between 2012 (2008-12 ACS estimate) and 2016 (2012-16 ACS estimate).
 MassDOT calculated a linear trend line using these values for the Boston UZA and used that trend line to project expected values as of the end of CY 2019 (the expected 2015-19 ACS estimate) and CY 2021 (the expected 2017-21 ACS estimate).
 The agencies established these projected values as the Boston UZA targets for the percent of non-SOV travel.
-As Figure 5-9 shows, the share of non-SOV travel in the Boston region has been increasing steadily over time.
+As Figure 5-9 shows, the share of non-SOV travel in the Boston UZA has been increasing steadily over time.

-&lt;sup>18 US American Community Survey, "Commuting Characteristics by Sex," American Community Survey Five-Year Estimates.
+19 US American Community Survey, "Commuting Characteristics by Sex," American Community Survey Five-Year Estimates.

-&lt;sup>19 FHWA allows States and MPOs to measure non-SOV travel using US Census American Community Survey estimates of the percentage of workers who commute to work using modes other than driving alone (such as taking a carpool, vanpool, or public transit; bicycling; walking; or telecommuting); travel surveys that reveal mode choices; or sample of continuous counts of travelers using different modes.
+20 FHWA allows States and MPOs to measure non-SOV travel using US Census American Community Survey estimates of the percentage of workers who commute to work using modes other than driving alone (such as taking a carpool, vanpool, or public transit; bicycling; walking; or telecommuting); travel surveys that reveal mode choices; or sample of continuous counts of travelers using different modes.